gabrieldoucet/live-departure-board/README.md

 - `PORT` for the application

 ## Launching
-- `npm install` to download the dependencies.
+- `npm install` to download the dependencies
-- `npm run start` to launch the app.
+- `npm run start` to launch the app
 - Visit localhost:PORT